 Statistical testing is about taking an educated guess.
 It is crucial to remember that statistical significance does not always equal practical significance.
 Effect size measures the magnitude of the effect, providing vital context to your findings.
 When conducting multiple statistical tests, the risk of false positives increases.
 Before performing any statistical test, it is essential to ensure data quality, properly clean your data, and verify that the assumptions of the chosen test are met.

 With built-in intelligence that selects the right statistical test for your data, Displayr takes the guesswork out of statistical testing.
-Book a demo now and experience the smarter way to analyze survey data.
+Try our interactive statistical testing tutorial and experience the smarter way to analyze survey data.